jonathandewitt-dev/react-shadow-scope/README.md

 <Scope href="/mystyles.css">
 ```

-This will fetch the file as text, and create a `CSSStyleSheet` instance from it.
-If `adoptedStyleSheets` are not supported (or it's rendering on the server), it will fall back on a `<link>` tag.
+When rendering on the server, this will simply add a `<link>` tag pointing to the given href.

-For the best performance, all stylesheets are cached by href, so they won't be fetched multiple times even if they were fetched by a different `<Scope>`.
+When rendering on the client, this will fetch the file as text, and create a `CSSStyleSheet` instance from it.
+If `adoptedStyleSheets` are not supported, it will fall back on the `<link>` tag.
+All stylesheets are cached by href, so they won't be fetched (or constructed) multiple times even if they were fetched by a different `<Scope>`.

-You can also fetch multiple stylesheets using the `hrefs` (plural) prop.
+You can also link multiple stylesheets using the `hrefs` (plural) prop.

 ```jsx
 <Scope hrefs={['/theme.css', '/mystyles.css']}>